Join John Abbott’s Nursing Program on our beautiful lakeside campus! Preparing graduates to work as registered nurses for nearly 50 years.

 Prior to starting their clinical rotation in the first semester, nursing students MUST have completed:

-- A CPR and First Aid certification course for Health Care Providers (HCP).
-The College (Nursing department) will provide two opportunities for students to attend this CPR/First Aid course.
-This course will be offered prior to the start of the 10D course, and in the early weeks before students begin their clinical rotation
+- A BLS CPR and First Aid certification for Health Care Providers (HCP).
+The Nursing Department will offer this course in the summer semester and within the first 2 weeks of the fall semester before students begin their clinical rotation.

 - Registration with the provincial licensing organization, the Ordre des infirmières et infirmiers du Québec (OIIQ)

 - A medical examination including an immunization record